 Under the 2017 Rules, the above changes (excepting change in constitution) do not require fresh application.
 There is one more welcome change.
-Under the D&C Rules, it is prescribed that the application for registration certificate for import of notified medical devices will be decided within nine months and for import license the application is customarily decided within three months after grant of registration certificate.
+Under the D&C Rules, it is prescribed that the application for registration certificate for import of notified medical devices will be decided within nine months 24 and for import license the application is customarily decided within three months after grant of registration certificate.
 Thus, on an average, a total time of around one year is spent in obtaining the import license.
 Since it is a considerably long span of time, it is possible that certain changes may occur in the details that were submitted to the licensing authority at the time of making of the application.
 For instance, it is possible for business reasons that a different manufacturing site is sought to be registered.
-Ideally, since the application has not been decided, it should be possible for the application has not been decided, a fresh application has to be made.
+Ideally, since the application has not been decided, it should be possible for the applicant to revise the application.
+However, the current practice is that in case of such a change, even if the application has not been decided, a fresh application has to be made.
 Apart from loss of money and resources, this results in loss of valuable time and sometime delays imminent and time-sensitive launch of products.
 This serious shortcoming appears to have been rectified in the 2017 Rules.
 Such a change now is required to be informed in writing to the licensing authority.
 Due to this explicit requirement, it should not trigger requirement to make a fresh application.